 What is the process?

 A patient that wishes to register with the Department of Consumer Protection’s Medical Marijuana Program must first make an appointment with a physician or an advanced practice registered nurse.
 Once a qualifying condition has been established, we begin the application process by scheduling a 15-minute telemedicine appointment.
-The telemedicine appointment may take place via phone, Facetime, or Duo.
+The telemedicine appointment will be scheduled via Tebra (similar to Zoom).
 Online forms will be sent to the patient to complete electronically before the scheduled call time.
-During the call, the patient’s application will be submitted to the state, they will receive an email immediately, and the patient must finish their application and submit the $100.00 fee to the state.
-Their temporary card will arrive via email in approximately 3 weeks, at which time they can schedule a consultation with a pharmacist at the dispensary to discuss medication options.
+During the call, the patient’s application will be submitted to the state, they will receive an email immediately, and the patient must finish their application to the state.
+Once completed the card will be EMAILED in a few days.

 What are the costs?